Table of Contents

 Practical Solutions to Boost Your Radio Range

-Now that you’ve identified what’s causing your radio to operate poorly, let’s look at some alternatives.
-Here are some practical methods you may take to maintain or increase your ham radio range.
+If you already know what is the reason for your radio to work so badly, then let’s take a look at some alternatives.
+Below are a few practical steps that you can take to help maintain or increase your ham radio range.

 1. Improve Your Line of Sight